The Waterland area near Amsterdam comprises of historic fishing villages and picturesque open countryside built on

 Getting to Waterland from Amsterdam

-You could consider doing a full-day guided coach tour of Marken, Volendam and Edam
+You could consider doing a full-day guided small bus tour of Volendam, Edam and Zaanse Schans windmills

 By public transport, the best way to get around the Waterland region is by bus.
 Local bus company EBS runs regular services throughout the area using red and grey R-NET branded buses.
 These modern buses have free WiFi and are wheelchair accessible.
 EBS covers all the main towns, villages and places of interest in Waterland.

 Waterland day tickets cost €10 for adults and €3 for children aged 4-11 – these are valid on all EBS/R-NET services until 0100.
 Tickets can be bought at the public transport desk of the OV Servicewinkel shops at Amsterdam Central, EBS bus drivers or the Iamsterdam tourist information at the front side of Amsterdam central station.

-To validate the ticket you must check-in and check-out of your journey using the card readers on the bus.
+To validate a ticket you must check-in and check-out of your journey using the card readers on the bus.
 Note, Waterland tickets are not valid from Schiphol airport.

 This is a 1 day (€19.50), 2 day (€28) or 3 day (€36.50) ticket which is valid on all public transport in the greater Amsterdam region.
 This includes NS trains, regional buses (including Connexxion and EBS Waterland services) and all GVB Amsterdam buses, metro and trams.